NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 And this will become much less in the years to come, because the baby boomer generation will completely retire until 2030.

-Everyone talks about this, but it has to be said again: We will have immense troubles obtaining skilled workers.
-In the next 5 - 20 years, educated workers will be demanded massively in Western Europe.
-We have no more children, the next work-force generation, Gen Alpha, is tiny compared to the Millenials.
-And Millenials are already the smaller cohort compared to Baby Boomers.

-Europe is a sick society: There is only work, nothing else.
-And when you are young and you are not blessed with wealthy parents, it's impossible to buy a fucking house and raise a family.
-And at the same time, the politicians complain that there are not enough workers.
-So they want to import young workers from elsewhere.
-But it's a flawed logic.
-The economy is supposed to grow, but endless growth is insane.
+On the other hand, in a [most recent prognosis by the German federal institute of housing & room planning](https://www.bbsr.bund.de/BBSR/DE/startseite/topmeldungen/bevoelkerungsprognose-bbsr-2040.html), Germany will not lose any population until 2040 and will remain stagnant at around 82 million people until 2040.
+This is only possible with [massive immigration](https://www.spiegel.de/panorama/gesellschaft/deutschland-bevoelkerung-schrumpft-in-den-naechsten-jahren-aber-nicht-ueberall-a-4f5a7009-9c23-4a0b-9671-48e82defe0b0).
+In Germany, between the years 2018 and 2040, Germany is predicted to have 17.4 million births and 23.5 millionen deaths on the other side.
+So there will come at least 6 million people to Germany in the next 20 years.
+And those migrants won't come from Europe, because every West European country has the same structural aging issues as Germany, so the migrants will most likely come from Africa, the Middle East and to a lesser extent from the Far East.

+Replacing *native* people with migrants is a massively flawed logic in my opinion.
+The question that needs to be asked is: Why does the German population not have kids anymore?
+But the federal Government just doesn't care and proceeds to blindly import new people into this misery.
+The economy is supposed to grow, but endless growth is utterly insane.
 The falling birth rates in the whole world is already a sign of the massive scarcity of resources that we have on this planet.
-It would be a fucking blessing if Germany would lose 20 million people until the year 2050, as it was predicted based on the birth rate.
-But no, the Government had to lure in more workers so the holy economy does not tank.
-The logic is: Work, work, work, don't have children, import workers from the outside.
+It would be a blessing if Germany would lose those 6 million people until the year 2040, as it was predicted based on birth rates alone.
+But no, the Government had to lure in more workers so the blessed economy does not tank.
+The logic is: Work, work, work, don't have children, import young workers from outside of Europe that are working hard for no pay.

+Personal anecdote and maybe slightly one-sided: During my time in Bonn, I met many hard working students from India that were studying at the excellent University of Bonn.
+Those folks were 23 years old and already starting their PhD in machine learning.
+But not a single person from that calibre planned to stay in Germany, they exclusively wanted to get the cheap and relatively good German education and then relocate to the UK, Australia or USA to work hard for 3 to 5 years in order to go back to India and found a family and build a home.
+Smart and hardworking people do not go to Germany.
+The wages are relatively low, and if you manage to earn 10.000 EUR a month, taxes and health insurance will reduce your net salary to 5000 EUR.

+Everyone talks about this, but it has to be said again: We will have immense troubles obtaining skilled and smart workers from overseas.
+Or let me rephrase that: We will have massive problems obtaining skilled workers that want to work for low pay.

 ## Geopolitics & War

 Probably the most remarkable event in the past months was the chaotic retreat of the Western alliance from Afghanistan.
 NATO forces were 20 years in this extremely poor country and spend billions of Dollars to arm the Afghan army for nothing.
 The Afghan army succumbed in a matter of days to the Taliban.
+There was nothing but corruption in the Afghan army.

-I am not so interested in the specific case of Afghanistan (Rule: Never invade Afghanistan, ask the Englishmen), I want to discuss what can be concluded in general by this milestone event.
+I am not so interested in the specific case of Afghanistan (Rule: Never invade Afghanistan, [ask the Englishmen]()https://en.wikipedia.org/wiki/First_Anglo-Afghan_War), I want to discuss what can be concluded in general by this milestone event.

 US and NATO interventions are a thing of the past.
 The US won the cold war and intervened with boots on the ground in many countries during that time (Somalia, Iraq, Afghanistan, Kuwait, Haiti, ...), but the war in Afghanistan was probably the last such extensive ground operation.
 The US will still defend it's allies such as Taiwan, but pro-active wars like that in Afghanistan are very unlikely to happen in the next 10 years and beyond that.

-China did not even try to hide that their were [talking with the Taliban even before the US retreat](https://www.nytimes.com/2021/07/28/world/asia/china-taliban-afghanistan.html).
+China did not even try to hide that they were [talking with the Taliban even before the US retreat](https://www.nytimes.com/2021/07/28/world/asia/china-taliban-afghanistan.html).
 China will gradually take over the majority of economic relations in many countries that were depended on the western world until most recently.
 For the most part, the western world was not feared because of their military capabilities, but because of the necessity to cooperate economically with Europe & North America.
-China & Russia poses an alternative economical hemisphere to the Western World.
+China & Russia constitutes an alternative economical hemisphere to the Western World.
 The promise that China gives to countries such as Iran, Afghanistan or many African countries is the following:

 We do not care about your political issues and how you rule your country.
 We respect your internal affairs.
 All we want is to create a win-win situation by trading with you and investing in your country.
-China want's to interact economically, they don't have an interest to export their ideology.
+China want's to interact economically with you, we don't have an interest to export our ideology and try to change your ethno-cultural system.

 If this promise turns out to be true, needs to be seen in the future.